IronLanguages/dlr/README.md

 Help
 ----
-If you have any questions, open an issue, even if it's not an actual bug.
+If you have any questions, [open an issue](https://github.com/IronLanguages/dlr/issues/new), even if it's not an actual bug.
+The issues are an acceptable discussion forum as well.

 History
 -------